Azure/iot-edge-v1/modules/functionshttptrigger/devdoc/functionshttptrigger.md

 # Functions Http Trigger Module Requirements

 ## Overview
-This document describes the functions http trigger module.
-This module gets messages received from other modules and sends as an http GET, trigerring an Azure Function.
+This document describes the Functions Http trigger module.
+This module gets messages received from other modules and sends as an http GET, triggering an Azure Function.

 #### Http GET
-This module send an HTTP GET request to https://<hostAddress/<relativepath>?name=myGatewayDevice&content=<MessageContentreceived>
+This module send an HTTP GET request to https://<hostAddress>/<relativepath>?name=myGatewayDevice&content=<MessageContentreceived>

 ## References